 How you can get involved in the project

 We would like to find people who have an interest in a particular metro market and work on the AM stations in that market.
 Not only would this help others who wish to research these stations but it is an excellent learning experience in the history of broadcast radio in your area.
+This involves data entry following a specific protocol into an REC-designed data entry tool.

 We are also looking for anyone who just happens to have an old floppy or other media with a FCC database (BAPS) download from the FCC's FTP site or from the website.
 We are particularly interested in finding anything from before 1995.